ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

 6. Standard name: What profile of ISO does this metadata record use?
     - `ISO-NAP-USGIN`
 7. Standard version: What version of the profile does this metadata record use?
-    - `1.1.4`
+    - `1.1`

 ### Information about the Dataset
 The dataset is sort of the "intellectual work" that is being described.
-Contrast it to the "resources" that are files, journal articles, data services or other representations of the dataset.
+Contrast it to particular representations of the work, which are files, journal articles, data services, etc.

 1. URI: Any alternative identifier for the dataset.
 Could be an ISBN number or DOI
     - **Additional content**